 Global Infrastructure Needs Significant Replacements and Technology-Driven Upgrades.
 Aging physical infrastructure is strained by the swift pace of technological change combined with heightened new expectations for sustainability and environmental impact.
 Furthermore, modernized infrastructure is important to recover from unexpected disasters caused by climate change.
-The \$1.2 trillion United States Infrastructure Investment and Jobs Act (IJJA) has increased funding for roads and highways, bridges, rail and transit, and aviation.
+The \$1.2 trillion United States Infrastructure Investment and Jobs Act (IIJA) has increased funding for roads and highways, bridges, rail and transit, and aviation.
 Additionally, global infrastructure is aging and there is demand in other regions, including Canada and the Middle East.
+The Middle East has a planned spend that exceeds \$1.5 trillion per the Middle East Economic Digest and Canada has invested \$140 billion through the Investing in Canada Plan launched in 2016 for a 12-year period.
 In particular, the Saudi Vision 2030 focus is driving major industrial city and urban development projects.
-Critical infrastructure, specifically transportation infrastructure that is essential to national economic and security concerns including airports, bridges, and rail and transit systems, is particularly vulnerable.
-We believe that a focus on safety, sustainability and environmental impacts will continue to drive replacement of aging infrastructure with newer, smarter and more sustainable infrastructure with an increased focus on connectivity.
+Critical infrastructure, specifically transportation infrastructure that is essential to national economic and security concerns, is also vulnerable to cyber threats.
+We believe that a focus on safety, security, sustainability and environmental impacts will continue to drive replacement of aging infrastructure.